Hot Shelter downgrades

 On a surface level, Casinopolis doesn’t seem to have downgrades in SADX.
 There is some lighting detail added around the level, and some areas have new textures.
 It might be tempting to call this level an improvement over the Dreamcast original.
 However, like with other levels in SADX, the improvements in this level are somewhat superficial, and many aspects of the level are broken in the ports, intentionally or otherwise.

 Let’s start with a basic comparison of the dynamic light effect in the start area.
-The Gamecube version removes the slight violet coloration on Sonic’s model, adds green vertex colors to the level and is darker overall.
+The Gamecube version removes the slight purple coloration on Sonic’s model, adds green vertex colors to the level and is darker overall.
 The light transitions on Sonic’s model aren’t smooth in the PC version, and the scene is brighter than on the Gamecube:

 The lack of smoothness in the PC port is caused by two factors.
 The Gamecube version uses per-pixel lighting for characters, while the Dreamcast uses per-vertex lighting.
 The PC version switches back to per-vertex lighting which combined with exceedingly high specular values on character models makes it accentuate the polygons stronger.
 This results in jerky light transitions.